berndpfrommer/tagslam_web/content/input_files/_index.md

        (rather than incremental iSAM2) after every ``max_num_incremental_opt`` frames.
         This is sometimes required to avoid error build up for long sequences.
+   - ``use_approximate_sync`` (default: false) synchronize data in an approximate way.
+This will allow running TagSLAM on unsynchronized data, but beware that lack of synchronization usually results in increased error if cameras or bodies move rapidly.

 - ``body_defaults``: here you can specify a default ``position_noise``
   (in meters) and ``rotation_noise`` (rads).
 This is convenient in